Go back to Blogs

 The Child Custody Process

-Child custody is an emotional experience, from the heart-wrenching process of splitting up a family to the reality that the time you spend with your children will probably now have to be shared with their co-parent.
-Child custody also is a complicated area of the law, mainly because child custody laws vary from state to state.
+Child custody is an emotional experience.
+It is also is a complicated area of the law, mainly because child custody laws vary from state to state.
 In this blog, we will cover some common questions people have about child custody, and below is an overview of those questions.

 Questions to Ask in a Child Custody Case